cfss-old/fa18_hw01/README.md

 # hw01
-Repository for homework 01
-install.packages("devtools")
-install_github("uc-cfss/rcfss")
+For the purpose of this assignment, my brief biography will follow a list format.
 # Uninteresting Bio
-* For the purpose of this assignment, my brief biography will follow a list format.

 * The usual start, name.
 I am **Dalia**, a visiting PoliSci undergrad from Cairo University.
 It's alright if you mispronounce my name as *Daria*; that's the name of a 90's cartoon character whose personality bizarrely resembles mine.
 * What brought me here?
 -- A generous Egyptian billionaire was kind enough to send me and 8 other Egyptians on a one-year scholarship program suitably called under his name, The *Sawiris ISAL Program*.